OttKostner/xroad-public/README.md

 - Change working directory to xroad-public/src
 - Before the first build, run `update_ruby_dependencies.sh`
 - Run `build_packages.sh`
-    - builds X-Road security server and creates Debian packages
+    - builds X-Road components and creates Debian packages

 Tip.
 When using the virtual build host, copy (or git clone) the source tree into the host to speed up building.